ekuric/openshift/postgresql/pgbench_test_README.md

-[pgbench_test.sh](https://github.com/ekuric/openshift/blob/master/postgresql/pgbench_test.sh) script can be used for executing pgbench benchmark tool inside postgresql pod running on top of Kubernetes / OpenShift Container Platform (OCP) when CNS ( Container Native Storage ) is used as storage backend for Postgresql pod
+[pgbench_test.sh](https://github.com/ekuric/openshift/blob/master/postgresql/pgbench_test.sh) script can be used for executing pgbench benchmark tool inside postgresql pod running on top of Kubernetes / OpenShift Container Platform (OCP) when storage can be allocated dynamically using storage classes

 ### Supported options